 "Carrying home" can also be a way to describe the social, political, economic, and historical influences that live in our bodies, shaping our individual and collective health.
 We'll explore the embodied experiences of Latinx immigrants through a public health lens to understand how social determinants can create disparities in physical and mental health.
 And we'll explore the rich cultural "knowings" and practices that have supported community health and resilience, and investigate what has led to the erosion of some of that knowledge in Latinx communities today, especially immigrants in the USA.

 Applying insights from physiology (how bodies function), and the tools of epidemiology (the study of health in populations), we'll connect everyday experiences of stress, stigma, and liberation, as they manifest in experiences of disease as well as healing and resilience.

 We'll examine how these intersecting identities and (his)stories are influenced by political and economic realities, and the power of individual and community resilience to transform, and to create hope.

 We are not assuming prior knowledge in any of these areas and invite all students to join this foundational program.

-This program will have a hybrid model that will include virtual learning and some in-person sessions including seminar and workshops.
-We expect to spend 10 hours together per week (synchronous), split about two-thirds online and one-third in-person.
+For winter quarter, this program will have a hybrid model that will include in-person sessions including seminar and workshops, and some virtual learning.
+Our synchronous schedule will consist of one day of remote learning (Mondays), one day of in-person learning (Tuesdays), and one day with a hybrid schedule, where students can participate either in-person or remotely.
+Details can be found in the link below (see Schedule.Evergreen).
 Asynchronous (independent) study will require about another 20-25 hours per week.
 To successfully complete this program, students should have access to a computer, reliable internet for synchronous activities, and access to Canvas.

 Course Reference Numbers